-Now set in the sixties, the movie opens appropriately enough in a fairground, providing an obvious flashback link to That’ll Be The Day, the first of many cross-references.
+This sequel to That’ll Be The Day (1974) – now set in the 1960s – opens appropriately enough in a fairground, providing an obvious flashback link to the original film, the first of many cross-references.

 The band’s sound is typical raw early-60s rock & roll and never really changes or develops throughout the movie – somewhat unconvincingly as the Stray Cats are depicted as supposedly changing the course of rock history.

-After meeting a music publisher events escalate and the Stray Cats find themselves the subjects of fan adulation.
+After meeting music publisher Colin Day (Marty Wilde), events escalate and the Stray Cats find themselves the subjects of fan adulation.

 Not surprisingly many parallels can be drawn with the lives of many sixties bands, most notably, The Beatles (the suits are a dead give away guys).

-Once MacLaine leaves the Stray Cats behind him to go solo (around the mid-sixties), a bizarre thing happens.
-Time appears to warp a little and the latter half of the sixties become the mid-seventies!
+Back in America, the group tell Jim they are leaving him, and although Mike is still hovering at his side, Jim is now out on his own.
+And once Jim goes solo (around the mid-sixties), a bizarre thing happens.
+Time appears to warp a little and the latter half of the 1960s become the mid-1970s!

-Jim conceives the idea of a giant rock opera and retreats to a country hideaway to think out his superstar position.
-By now a victim of drug dependence, he attempts a comeback – and dies of an overdose just as a new chapter in his life seems about to open.
+By now a victim of drug dependence, he is persuaded to do a special global television interview (his first in two years) but dies of an overdose just as a new chapter in his life seems about to open.

 All in all, the movie is most enjoyable, showing both the highs and lows of stardom, climaxing in a dramatic finale in front of the world’s cameras.